I Learned Racism From My Mom

 Communally using the spigot while on hands and knees in the mud was not exactly an ideal situation.
 The gang demanded that I get a glass from the house.
 Once again I was blockaded by my mother who delivered the instructions loud enough for everyone to hear that I was to “get rid of everyone as soon as possible”.

 When I returned inside I was berated for bringing coloreds into the house (stealing the family silver??) and asking for a glass (transmission of disease??).
 I was let known I was to never associate with those boys again.
-Furthermore, if I snuck off and associated with “that gang” again I’d get whipped.
+Furthermore, if I “snuck off” and associated with “that gang” again I’d get whipped.

 I was given a racist anthropology lesson and confined to my room for the rest of the day.
 The confinement was fine because I was worn out.
 Unfortunately, the lesson started me down a wrong path that I continued to follow for a long time.
+This racist world view was my dictum until 1967 when I made my first black friend.
+Fortunately for me the world was changing, and I was able to change with it.